adithyaov/adithyaov.github.io/about.markdown

 **Implementing IPFS in Haskell** ([Github](https://github.com/ipfs-haskell) | Ongoing)

-- Building libraries in Haskell for Inter Planetary File System (A distributed ﬁle system).
+- Building libraries in Haskell for Inter Planetary File System (A distributed file system).
 - This will require building all the major libraries from ground-up.
 - Currently working on building libraries to for implementing Kademlia (A distributed Hash table) in Haskell.